Introduction to PCB management at UW

 Remodels, laboratory moves, and standard maintenance and alterations work all require that equipment suspected or known to contain PCBs be inspected and screened for PCB contamination.
 Examples of items include old x-ray machines and other large older laboratory equipment that contain power sources, power generators and capacitors (pictured at right), as well as fluorescent light ballasts (see below).

-Fluorescent lighting ballasts may contain PCBs and must be disposed in accordance with state and federal regulations.
+Fluorescent light ballasts may contain PCBs and must be managed in accordance with state and federal regulations.
 All ballasts manufactured through 1978 contain PCBs.
-Also, some ballasts manufactured after 1978 contain PCBs or the carcinogenic chemical DEHP.
+Also, some ballasts manufactured after 1978 may contain PCBs or the carcinogenic chemical DEHP.
 For these reasons, all fluorescent lighting ballasts which are not specifically labeled "No PCBs" must be suspected to contain PCBs.

-Facilities Services (and the Capital Projects Office for larger projects) remove and replace all fluorescent lights and ballasts on campus.
-Fluorescent lighting ballasts with known or suspected PCBs or DEHP must be recycled through EH&S. They must be placed in the labeled drum outside the EH&S Environmental Safety Storage Building, which is open from 8 am to 5 pm (see picture at right.)
-For small amounts of light ballasts, fill out and send to us via fax or campus mail a Chemical Collection Request.
+Facilities Services continue to remove and replace all fluorescent lights and ballasts on campus as part of normal maintenance operations.
+Fluorescent lighting ballasts with known or suspected PCBs or DEHP must be managed through EH&S. They can be placed in the labeled drum outside the EH&S Environmental Safety Storage Building or left on site for collections by EH&S. Please submit a Chemical Waste Collection Request form for this second option.
+Chemical Waste Collection Request.

-buildings constructed or renovated between 1950 and the 1980s may have PCBs in the caulk
+Buildings constructed or renovated between 1950 and the 1970s may have PCBs in the caulk

 Records and Reports

 EH&S maintains all mandatory PCB regulatory records.
-All routine work completed with the help of Facility Services is tracked and filed.
+All routine work tracked and filed.
 Projects involving remediation or transformer replacements are managed by the Capital Projects office, with significant coordination from EH&S. EH&S routinely reports to the EPA the progress of the PCB program with status update letters and annual reports.

 The EH&S PCB Management Coordinator can be contacted either by phone at 206.616.5837 or via email.